pravatbhusal/asaccount/README.md

 If you want to add new variables, then you will have to manually do it.

 # Extra Information
-This program was initially for my Multiplayer MMORPG Fantasy Dreams, the project was abandoned but the code written is valuable as a template.
+This program was initially created for the "Fantasy Dreams" RPG game that I was coding.
+The project was later abandoned, sadly.
+The login/register system is now a usable template, though :).